Khushisha29/LXCat-impact-analysis/README.md

    * Cleaned Markdown files are converted to plain text (`data/txts/`) for core NLP processing.

-3. **Information Extraction: Chemical Species Extraction, Database Extraction, BOLSIG+ Solver Extraction**

-   * From `data/txts/`, the pipeline extracts counts used for Bolsig+ processing, builds a database dictionary of databases used by LxCat Community, and chemical species dictionary containing counts/occurrences of LXCat species across documents.
-The results are kept ready for aggregation.
+3. **Information Extraction From Markdown**

+* From the cleaned text files in `data/txts/`, the pipeline automatically extracts key scientific information:
+  * **Chemical Species Extraction** using ChemDataExtractor
+  * **LXCat Database Mention Extraction** through rule-based NLP
+  * **BOLSIG+ Solver Usage Counting** at the sentence level

 4. **JSONs → Country fetching**

    * The structural JSON outputs are parsed to reliably extract author affiliation and country information (using pycountry).

 5. **Final aggregation and results**

-   * All extracted information (from steps 1–4) is combined into a single Excel workbook: `results/data/results.xlsx`.
+   * All extracted information is aggregated into a single Excel workbook: `results/data/results.xlsx`.
-   * A `results/plots/` folder contains several automatically generated plots (histograms, bar charts of gas species frequency, country distribution, Bolsig+ related plots, etc.).
+   * A `results/plots/` folder contains several automatically generated plots (distribution of top chemical species, databases, countries etc.).

 ---